SaRahElmasry/nlp_news_headline/README.md

 # 3. Dependencies
 - Do not forget to install these packages, if they were not pre installed on your pc.
-  (pandas, numpy, tensorflow , sklearn , nltk , re, punkt)
+  (pandas, numpy, tensorflow , sklearn , nltk , re, punkt, tf-keras)